ahoymrag/ahoymrag.github.io/seaM/screenplay/main.md

 **MISTY**
 _(setting up a camera)_

-> Let's see if we can catch something on film.
+> LThe wind Jefferson - the Wnd

-_Molly watches Misty set up an old digital point-and-shoot camera while the rest prepare the bait, waiting for the thunderstorm._
+_Makayla watches Misty set up an old digital point-and-shoot camera while the rest prepare the bait, waiting for the thunderstorm._

 ---

 **JEFFERSON**

-> Your grandfather was just writing those stories to make you laugh.
-He didn't believe in that stuff.
+> We got to go back soon.

 **MAKAYLA**
-_(frowning at her iPad)_
+_(frowning at the sreens)_

-> Guys, the camera feed isn't working.
+> Asher, the camera feed isn't working.

 _Asher leans over, squinting at the screen._

-**ASHER**

-> Let me see.

 _He taps a few buttons, but the screen remains black._

-**ASHER** (CONT'D)

-> I think it's the Wi-Fi.
-The signal's too weak out here.

-**MOLLY**
-_(checking her phone)_

-> My dad's gonna kill me if I use up all our data again.
+**Makayla**

+> What is it?

-_Mac glances at the darkening sky, a hint of worry in his voice._
+_Mac watches Makayla - and off in the distance - he hears a little noise - that it seems like only he could hear - he looks out the window glances at the darkening sky, a hint of worry in his voice._

-**MAC**

-> It's getting pretty late.
-Maybe we should head back?
+**Makayla**

+> Mac what is it?

+**Makayla**

+> What do you see?

 _Makayla looks torn, glancing between the malfunctioning equipment and her friends._